CEO at Relevant

 1. Remote Patient Monitoring

-Addressing the pressing issue of increasing sick leaves and aiming to enhance patient care quality, Boston Scientific Partnership introduced a remote monitoring system.
+Real-life example: Addressing the pressing issue of increasing sick leaves and aiming to enhance patient care quality, Boston Scientific Partnership introduced a remote monitoring system.
 This forward-thinking method allows healthcare professionals to consistently monitor patients, particularly those battling chronic conditions like congestive heart failure and diabetes, reducing their frequent trips to the hospital.
+It serves as a prime example of the use cases for IoMT technology in the healthcare industry.

 2. Smart Inhalers for Asthma Patients